Electronic Coating Thickness Gauges

 Further developments in technology have enabled instruments to combine technologies, such that they can measure accurately on both ferrous and non-ferrous substrates, automatically switching to facilitate the change.
-Figure 25 shows an example of such a gauge, the Elcometer 456.

 The advantage of electronic gauges is the incredible accuracy.
 Gauges like the Elcometer 456 are accurate to +/- 2.5 µm or 1-3% (whichever is the greater) and can achieve up to 70 readings per minute.
 Few gauges exhibit greater accuracy than this, but the Elcometer 355, for example, using the same measurement methods, is accurate to +/- 1 µm.
 The accuracy, of course, is only as good as the calibration.

 One point that should be noted with gauges using these two measurement principles of electromagnetic induction and eddy currents is the edge effect.
 How the flux lines flow around the edges of a substrate is significantly different from how they flow through the body of the material.
 The readings at the edge will therefore be different from the readings taken in the main body of the substrate.
 For this reason, Elcometer has a minimum sample diameter for each probe, half of which (the radius), gives the distance from an edge the probe must be for a correct reading.